 Previous Related Experience -- Prior to joining L. E. Peabody and Associates, Inc., Mr. Fapp was employed by BHP Copper Inc. in the role of Transportation Manager - Finance and Administration and where he also served as Secretary and Treasurer of the San Manual Arizona, Magma Arizona and BHP Nevada Railroads.
 He has also held management positions with Arizona Lithographers and MCA/Universal Corporation.

 Mr. Fapp received a BS in Business Administration (Marketing) from California State University, Northridge in 1987 and an MBA from the University of Arizona's Eller School of Management in 1993, specializing in finance and operations management.

-Mr. Fapp is a member of the Advisory Council for the Eller School of Management’s Department of Finance at the University of Arizona.
-He is also a member of the Council of Logistics Management, and serves as a chairperson of the Amphitheater School District’s Project Graduation.
+Mr. Fapp is a member of the Advisory Council for the Eller School of Management’s Department of Finance at the University of Arizona, and serves as a chairperson of the Amphitheater School District’s Project Graduation.